Is your driving licence valid?

-Some people mistakenly refer to International Driving Permits (IDP) as international driving licences.
+Some people mistakenly refer to international driving permits as 'international driving licences'.
 However, there is no such thing as an international driving licence – they are not legally recognised – so don’t be fooled into buying one, as they are not worth the paper they are printed on.

-"An IDP, on the other hand, is required or recommended in 139 countries and is recognised internationally – they are issued in accordance with Road Traffic Conventions, which stipulate that they can only be issued by motoring organisations or motoring authorities."
+An IDP, on the other hand, is required or recommended in 140 countries and is recognised internationally – they are issued in accordance with road traffic conventions, which stipulate that they can only be issued by motoring organisations or motoring authorities.